 Allergies can cause a variety of symptoms that can disrupt your daily life, causing you to feel miserable and out of sorts.
 This is why Dr. Josef Khalil and his staff offer no-needle skin testing and individualized treatment plans to people struggling with allergies.
 Your specific plan alleviates your symptoms and allows you to get back to your daily routine.
-Call Phoenix Family Medical Care, or schedule your appointment online today if you live in the Phoenix area and are experiencing any type of allergy symptoms.
+Call Phoenix Family Medical Care and Advanced Medical Aesthetics, or schedule your appointment online today if you live in the Phoenix area and are experiencing any type of allergy symptoms.

 There are several different kinds of allergies.
 Food allergies are caused by the body's inability to utilize certain foods properly.
 Common food allergens include:

 Upper respiratory allergies affect the nasal passages, sinuses, throat, and lungs.
 Hay fever and asthma often result from exposure to airborne allergens.
 Symptoms of most allergic reactions involve: